Introducing Cadabra: a symbolic computer algebra system for field theory problems: Fermions, Dirac algebra and Fierz transformations

 \Cdb has built-in algorithms for the manipulation of anti-commuting objects, spinors and gamma matrices in any dimension.
 Combined with the option of ``suppressing'' indices (in our examples below we will suppress spinor indices), it becomes possible to write calculations in a natural and compact way.
 All anti-commuting and fermionic objects as usual need to be declared by attaching the appropriate properties to them; we will see many examples of this.

 Let us start, however, with some simple gamma matrix algebra.
-As an example, we will expand the product $\Gamma_{s r} \Gamma_{r l} \Gamma_{k m} \Gamma_{m s}$ in arbitrary dimensions in terms of the irreducible~$\Gamma_{kl}$ and $\delta_{kl}$ components. \toprule \begin{cdbin} ::PostDefaultRules( @@prodsort!( @@canonicalise!( \end{cdbin} \begin{cdbcom} This single line adds some default simplification rules to the system, so that we do not have to type these by hand at every stage of the calculation.

-We now declare the vector indices, their range, and the symbols used for gamma matrices and Kronecker deltas. \end{cdbcom} \begin{cdbcont} {s,r,l,k,m,n}::Indices(vector). {s,r,l,k,m,n}::Integer(0..d-1). \Gamma_{#}::GammaMatrix(metric=\delta). \delta_{m n}::KroneckerDelta. \end{cdbcont} \begin{cdbcom} The declaration for the gamma matrix shows that we are defining an object with implicit indices: the spinor indices will be suppressed.
+As an example, we will expand the product $\Gamma_{s r} \Gamma_{r l} \Gamma_{k m} \Gamma_{m s}$ in arbitrary dimensions in terms of the irreducible~$\Gamma_{kl}$ and $\delta_{kl}$ components. \toprule \begin{cdbcom} We first declare the vector indices, their range, and the symbols used for gamma matrices and Kronecker deltas. \end{cdbcom} \begin{cdbcont} {s,r,l,k,m,n}::Indices(vector). {s,r,l,k,m,n}::Integer(0..d-1). \Gamma_{#}::GammaMatrix(metric=\delta). \delta_{m n}::KroneckerDelta. \end{cdbcont} \begin{cdbcom} The declaration for the gamma matrix shows that we are defining an object with implicit indices: the spinor indices will be suppressed.
 The notation \verb|_{#}| denotes the presence of an arbitrary number of indices.

+It is useful to let Cadabra do a bit more simplification at every step (more than the default of simply collecting equal terms).
+This can be achieved by re-defining the \verb|post_process| function, which gets called after every step of the computation. \end{cdbcom} \begin{cdbin} def post_process(ex): sort_product(ex) eliminate_kronecker(ex) canonicalise(ex) collect_terms(ex) \end{cdbin} \begin{cdbcom} This sorts the product, eliminate Kronecker delta's, writes indices in canonical order and then finally collects equal terms.